-Four fantastic advocates for learning outside the classroom have been shortlisted and are awaiting your vote to determine this year’s winner.
+Four fantastic advocates for learning outside the classroom have been shortlisted and you can read all about them below.

 The School Trip Champion Award is presented as part of the School Travel Awards and comes with a £2,000 prize for the winner’s school to spend on a future trip.